denten-books/plain-text/1-metaphor.md

 reappears in the unfulfilled promise of mimesis.
 The poet and the critic may celebrate the free play of the signifier where the journalist or the accused would not.
-In many contexts, the metaphoric vehicle claims to bridge domains and to ferry content across, faithfully, without meddling, or damaging its contents.
+In many contexts, the metaphoric vehicle claims to bridge domains and to ferry content across faithfully, without meddling, or damaging its contents.
 But, if the metaphor does meddle---if it mediates while dissembling and dissimulating---by what process of authentication can one ensure the efficacy of transference?
 What entity makes good on the promise of